fadart/personal-profile-webpage/README.md

 - Create a **responsive webpage** that adapts to screen sizes
 - Use semantic HTML elements (`<header>`, `<section>`, `<div>`)
 - Style elements with background colors, borders, and spacing

 ---

-## ✨ Future Improvements
-- Replace the profile circle with an actual profile picture
-- Add more sections such as skills or projects
-- Improve responsiveness with advanced CSS techniques (Flexbox + Grid together)

----